-- knowingly accessed the owner’s computer, computer network, or computer system;
+- The accused intentionally accessed the victim’s computer, computer network, or computer system.

-- 4) the password was not disclosed to the perpetrator
+- The perpetrator was not privy to the password.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “16 Steps to Help You Plan & Prepare for Your Texas Divorce”